swayne275/bitly-python/README.md

 # Design Decisions
 I chose Python and Tornado because I have already written a reasonably performant API using these technologies for my previous work/projects, and I was limited on how much time I could dedicate to this project.
-Those APIs, however, did not interact with another REST API, and were mostly synchronous.
+That previous work, however, did not interact with another REST API, and were mostly synchronous.
 I also knew that Tornado could host static assets in case I ever wanted to build a simple GUI to interact with the Bitly API.
+Tornado is also built to be async, which I knew I might want for API performance with simultaneous requests.

 I originally used the `response` Python library to synchronously interact with the Bitly API, but later transitioned to use Tornado's AsyncHTTPClient.